awgutierrez/starter-academic-1/content/publication/lp-horoboundary/index.md

           As a consequence, we describe the horofunctions for Hilbert’s projective metric on the interior of the standard cone $\\mathbf{R}^\\mathcal{N}_{+}$ of $\\mathbf{R}^\\mathcal{N}$.

-tags: ["horofunction boundary","horofunction","Busemann function","horofunction compactification","metric spaces","$\\ell_p$ spaces","variation norm","Hilbert's projective metric","fixed points","tropical operator","Perron's theorem","Hilbert metric cones"]
+tags: ["horofunction boundary","horofunction","Busemann function","horofunction compactification","metric spaces","$\\ell_p$ spaces","variation norm","Hilbert's projective metric","fixed point","tropical operator","Perron's theorem","positive cone"]

 # Display this page in the Featured widget?
 featured: true